 - Do Your Research Before Purchasing A Vehicle

 Some questions to research include: Does this vehicle require premium fuel?
-How common is this vehicle? (less common vehicles tend to be more expensive to maintain and repair, as materials and parts may not be readily available).
+How common is this vehicle? (less common cars tend to be more expensive to maintain and repair, as materials and parts may not be readily available).

 - Get A Full Vehicle Inspection Before Buying Used

 This may seem counterintuitive, as a complete vehicle inspection will typically cost $100-$300 upfront.
 Still, it could save you hundreds or thousands of dollars down the road if you’re dealing with a dishonest seller (they are more common than you’d think).

 Public transportation can be a fantastic option to save money, especially in larger cities.
 If you opt for this and ditch your vehicle altogether, you can save on gas, car insurance, maintenance costs, parking fees, and more!

 Depending on your location, some ride-sharing options may be available to you.
 These are often very affordable, convenient, and much cheaper than taxis.

 - Consider Purchasing A Bike Or An E-bike